esnet/EScp/README.md

 RELEASE NOTES
 =============

 **EScp is in active development**.
-The latest tagged releases likely offers the best stability.
-Currently that is 0.8.1.
+At the moment, you should use the latest version in the main branch.

 At this point, most scp flags are supported although not necessarily 1:1.
 EScp adds additional flags to support high performance transfer flows.